McCarthy defends 1/6 audio, House GOP backs 'next speaker'

 AP Congressional Correspondent

-WASHINGTON (AP) — House GOP Leader Kevin McCarthy told colleagues Wednesday he never asked then-President Donald Trump to resign over the Jan.
-6, 2021, insurrection at the Capitol as he defended private conversations around the siege that have spilled into the open and jeopardized his leadership.
+WASHINGTON (AP) — House GOP Leader Kevin McCarthy assured colleagues Wednesday he never asked then-President Donald Trump to resign over the Jan.
+6, 2021, insurrection at the Capitol, defending private conversations that have spilled into the open and jeopardized his leadership.

-It was the first time McCarthy, who is in line to become House speaker if Republicans win control in the fall midterm election, addressed his colleagues face-to-face as he works to stem the fallout from his criticisms of Trump and far-right members of their party.
-He received a standing ovation.
+It was McCarthy’s first face-to-face meeting with House Republicans amid the fallout from his criticisms of Trump as well as the party’s most far-right members, but it’s probably not the last time he’ll have to shore up his own standing as leader.
+In line to become House speaker if Republicans win control in the fall midterm election, McCarthy has treacherous months ahead.

 One Republican in the room said the meeting was “cathartic” for lawmakers.
 Another voiced confidence that McCarthy would be the “next speaker.”